NYPL/cce-renewals/README.md

 ## Differences from Stanford Copyright Renewals

 In 2007 Stanford University Libraries and Academic Information Resources launched a [copyright renewals database](https://exhibits.stanford.edu/copyrightrenewals) covering the same material.
 You can download a comma-delimited copy of their underlying data ([latest version](http://web.stanford.edu/dept/SUL/collections/copyrightrenewals/files/20170427-copyright-renewals-records.csv.zip)) which contaiins 246,448 renewal records.
-This database is intended to make it simple to a book by published before 1964 author or title and see whether or not its copyright haf been renewed.
+The Stanford database is intended to make it simple to a book by published before 1964 author or title and see whether or not its copyright haf been renewed.
 While [transcribing and parsing the original book registration entries](https://github.com/NYPL/catalog_of_copyright_entries_project) (CCE Project) at NYPL we have worked extensively with this data, but our task is a little different since we would like to accurately match every registered entry with a renewal _or not_.
-We decided another version might be useful for two reasons: exclusion of non-book entries, and the handling of some registration numbers and dates.
+The data in this repository is organized to make it easier to match a registration ID and date with a renewal if it exists, so it differs from the Stanford data in a few areas.

+### Unrolling of batch renewals

+Many renewal entries actually contain multiple renewals or registrations.
+These might be multiples of both registrations and renewals, or they might be multiple registrations renewed under a single renewal ID (the reverse is also possible).
+Special effort has been made to "unroll" these entries so that every row contains a unique combination of registration id, registration date and renewal id, and so that every id is accounted for.
+For example, this entry ([1958, vol. 12.1.1 p.
+764](https://archive.org/stream/catalogofcopyrig3121lib#page/764/mode/1up))

+    RULING CASE LAW.
+1930 supplement,
+      continuing Permanent supplement
+      ed.
+Vol. 1-28. © 24May30; A23877-23904.
+      Lawyers Co-operative Pub.
+      Co. & Bancroft-Whitney Co.
+(PCW);
+      28Apr58; R213954-213981.

+Is converted into 28 rows, each with the proper registration and renewal id so that they acan all be matched to our registration data entries.
+In the Stanford data, each renewal id is separate, but they are all assigned to the same registration id, `A23877`.

+_Conversely_ many records in this dataset do not have authors or titles parsed into the proper fields, so it is less useful for that kind of searching.

-### Exclusion of non-book entries
+### Non-book entries

 Stanford's data includes only "Book" or "Class A" registrations.
 In our CCE project we are transcribing the Book volumes (Part 1, Group 1, 1923–1946; Part 1A, 1947–1953; Part 1, 1953–1964) which include some non-book registrations (about 2% of registration entries).
-If any of these have renewals, they would be exculded from the Stanford data, but possibly included in the Project Gutenberg transcriptions.
+If any of these have renewals, they would be excluded from the Stanford data, but possibly included in the Project Gutenberg transcriptions.

 ### Registration numbers and dates